andrijac/andrijac.github.io/source/_posts/2013-12-21-octopress-publishing-environment-in-the-cloud.markdown

 Octopress<a name="octopress" href="#octopress" class="anchor">#</a>
 -

-I sounds too good to be true, but the thing is you can find all these features in [Octopress](http://octopress.org/).
+It sounds too good to be true, but the thing is you can find all these features in [Octopress](http://octopress.org/).

 *[octopress.org](http://octopress.org/)* :
 > Octopress is a framework designed by [Brandon Mathis](http://brandonmathis.com/) for [Jekyll](http://github.com/mojombo/jekyll), the blog aware static site generator powering Github Pages